knative/docs/docs/bookstore/page-0/page-0-intro.md

 1. **Implement Book Review v1**: Pass reviews from the frontend to event-display via broker.
 This involves learning about Broker, SinkBinding, and CloudEvents event types.

-2. **Deploy Sentiment Analysis Service**: Gain knowledge on deploying a sentiment analysis service using Knative Func.
+2. **Deploy Sentiment Analysis Service**: Gain knowledge on deploying a sentiment analysis service using Knative Function.

 3. **Deploy Bad Word Filter Service**: Learn how to deploy a bad word filter service using Knative Service and Sink.